-Joyce, Beckett, Binchy, Wilde – for a small island, Ireland’s contribution to literature is astounding.
-Irish novelists, poets and playwrights are recognized as genre-defining pioneers and include no less than four Nobel Prize winners.
+Joyce, Beckett, Heaney, Binchy, Wilde – for a small island, Ireland’s contribution to world literature is astounding.
+Our novelists, poets and playwrights are recognised as genre-defining pioneers and include no less than four Nobel prize winners.

 This literary heritage is a treasured part of Irish culture that can be traced across the entire island, etched into the landscapes, streets and traditional pubs.